blmsl/starter-app-rails5/README.md

   - ???
   - Profit!

 The starter application was developed using Rails 5.1.1, and Ruby 2.4.1.
 I make no guarantees, however I'm sure it can be adapted for use on other versions of Rails and Ruby.
 It is set up to use [CircleCI](https://circleci.com) with automatic deployment to [Heroku](https://www.heroku.com).
-Code quality is measured on [Code Climate](https://codeclimate.com), with test coverage collected by the [SimpleCov](https://github.com/colszowka/simplecov) gem.
+Code quality is measured on [Code Climate](https://codeclimate.com), with dependency status provided by [Gemnasium](https://gemnasium.com), and test coverage collected by the [SimpleCov](https://github.com/colszowka/simplecov) gem.
 Change to adapt to your own needs.

 ## Demo